nikbearbrown/Computational-Finance-with-Excel-Python-and-LLMs/Chapters/Introduction_to_Computational_Finance_Chapter_1.md

    c) Generate a solution using an LLM (ChatGPT, Claude, or Gemini)
    d) Compare the three approaches and identify any discrepancies

+   **What you're learning**: This exercise teaches you that even "simple" calculations have edge cases.
+Did you remember to include dividends?
+Did you account for stock splits?
+Did the LLM use the correct formula for total return (it should be: (ending value + dividends - beginning value) / beginning value)?
+When your three answers don't match, you can't just pick the one you like—you have to figure out which is correct and why the others are wrong.

 2. **Risk and Return Metrics**

    For Tesla (TSLA) stock over the past 2 years: